 But Avoid Trans Fats

-Trans fat is contained in foods as either naturally-occurring or artificial trans fat.
+Trans fat is contained in foods as either naturally occurring or artificial trans fat.
 Naturally-occurring trans fats are commonly found in animal products like milk and meat.
 Artificial trans fats can be found in fast foods, snack foods, and other processed foods.
 These processed foods contain “partially hydrogenated oils.”
 In the past, research has mainly focused on trans fats’ role in increasing the risk of heart disease.
 Recent research has shown that the negative impact of eating trans fats doesn’t stop there.
-Trans fats have also been linked to male infertility, especially decreasing sperm counts .
+Trans fats have also been linked to reduced male fertility especially decreased sperm counts .

 Lower Carbohydrate Intake